ryco117/CryptoChat/README.md

 **Toggles:**
 ```
--dp	--disable-public	//don't send your public key at connection.
-WARNING! peer must use -lp and have your public key
+-dp	--disable-public	//don't send our static public key at connection
 -r  --rsa				//use RSA instead of Curve25519.
 Peer must do this as well (note. this effects how keys are loaded, saved)
 -h	--help				//print this dialogue
 ```